iWayneX4/windowsform/README.md

-This is a scientific caluclator programmed by WayneAPI.
+This is a scientific caluclator programmed by WayneX4.
 Its a FOSS